derekburgess/jaws/benchmarks/README.md

 | `report.md` | Human report rendered only from machine-readable records |
 | `schemas/` | The exact JSON Schemas used to validate the bundle |
 | `checksums.sha256` | SHA-256 coverage for every other retained file |

+The canonical bundle additionally contains `compatibility/cli-contract.json`, `compatibility/neo4j-schema.json`, and their deterministic README.
+These are source-derived compatibility reports declared by the manifest and covered by the root checksum inventory; they do not extend or reinterpret the version 1.0.0 ranking schema.

 The canonical schemas live in `schemas/baseline-0/`.
 A copy is embedded in each bundle so an artifact remains interpretable without relying on a moving branch.